stephen-hannam/TCP_FSM_UVM/README.md

 Use fizzim to construct the various FSMs for phases of TCP connections, and then verify them using UVM (during the course of which synth'able and non-synth'able Systemverilog constructs will also be covered).

-UVM will be expedited by Easier-UVM from [Doulos](https://www.doulos.com/knowhow/sysverilog/uvm/).
+UVM will be expedited by Easier-UVM from [Doulos](https://www.doulos.com/knowhow/sysverilog/uvm/) and initially via Getting Started videos found in a playlist maintained by John Aynsley [here](https://www.youtube.com/watch?v=qLr8ayWM_Ww&list=PLBIILfL2t1lnvzw7vF0arlvu36Wj4--D7&index=2&spfreload=10).

 ### Setup